gvwilson/sensibleadventures/cloudherd/cloudherd.md

 over and send him tumbling down the mountain.

 "You---don't just stand there, help me!" the *tralpa* shouted angrily.
-His leather satchel hung precariously on a stub of branch sticking out from the log a stride below him.
+His prized leather satchel hung precariously on a stub of branch sticking out from the log a stride below him.
 Papers, half a round of cheese, and the bright shards of several broken bottles lay scattered among the stones waiting hungrily below him.

-Thokmay grabbed Noxy's arm as she started forward.
-"What are you planning to do?"
+Private Thokmay grabbed Noxy's arm as she started forward.
+"Honored, wait.
+What are you planning to do?"

-"Help him!" she said, shaking him off.
+"Help, of course!" she said angrily, shaking him off.

 "How?"
-Thokmay nodded at the log.
-"One slip and we'll be lighting candles for him."
+Private Thokmay nodded at the log.
+"One wrong move and we'll be lighting candles for him."

 "We can't just leave him there!"
-Noxy said angrily.
+Noxy protested.
 "He'll freeze!"
 The Scholar-Candidate was soaked to the skin and shivering, as miserable as he was angry.

-"But honored, one slip and---" Like an actor who had been waiting for her cue, the log slipped down the mountain a pace, hesitated, and stopped.
+"I know, but one slip and---" Like an actor who had been waiting for her cue, the log slipped down the mountain.

+The *tralpa* shrieked in terror, then shrieked again when the log jerked to a stop two paces below where it had been.
+"Hurry up!" he yelped in a strangled voice.
+"Get me *off* this thing *right now*!"

+"We're trying, honored," Private Thokmay yelled back, clambering over a boulder half his own height covered in damp-slick moss.
+"Can you reach the branch on your left?"

+The *tralpa* didn't even look.
+"No!
+You have to come *get* me!"

+"Yes, honored."
+The young soldier muttered something under his breath that Noxy couldn't hear over the gurgling of the waterfall.
+He rose cautiously to his feet and took a long step onto the next boulder.
+"Can you get any closer?" he asked over his shoulder as he started to unbutton his uniform jacket.

+"Maybe."
+Noxy picked her way carefully around the boulders, clutching at a sword fern for balance as a stone rolled away under her boot.
+She stopped three strides from the terrified lowlander.
+"I can't get any closer," she called to Private Thokmay.

+"Understood.
+Hang on."
+A second another long stride put him on top of a smaller boulder half-drowned by the waterfall.

+Noxy's heart went into her throat.
+"Be careful!"

+"Yes, honored," he muttered, "I'm trying."
+He wriggled awkwardly out of his uniform jacket, revealing only a sleeveless vest beneath it.
+He was skinnier than Noxy had realized, and started shivering the moment the wind started scraping itself across his skin.

+"I'm going to toss this to you, honored," he told the *tralpa*.
+"When you get it, hook it over that branch and then swing yourself over to that big flat rock on your left, all right?"

+The *tralpa* shook his head violently.
+"You can do it, honored," the young soldier coaxed him.
+"I know you can.
+Ready?
+One... two... *three!*"  He tossed his balled-up coat into the air.

+The *tralpa* leaned forward and reached for it.
+As he did so, the log shifted underneath him again.
+He screamed as it slid and kept sliding.
+Its bottom end caught on a stone.
+It tipped forward, paused for a heartbeat, and kept going, sending the *tralpa* flying.
+"Nooooo!" he screamed.